 Modern-day turbines work on the airfoil principle.
-However, to make Tesla’s turbine spin, He relied on a totally different phenomenon: the viscous effect of fluid on solid surfaces.
-In the next section I will discuss more about this effect, and also the construction details of the Tesla turbine.
+However, to make tesla’s turbine spin, He relied on a totally different phenomenon: the viscous effect of fluid on solid surfaces.
+In the next article I will discuss more about this effect, and also the construction details of the tesla turbine.

 To understand the effect of viscous force, let's imagine a stone in the river.
 The water is flowing over the rounded stone.
-It makes the stone move because of the viscous force between the water and stone surface(Fig:1).
+It makes the stone move because of the viscous force between the water and stone surface(refer Fig 1).

 In this design, I will place this shaft-disk pair inside a casing as illustrated in Fig 3.
 Now, the fluid enters through the outer casing, tangential to it.
 A provision for the fluid to exit is at the centre of the turbine.

 Now, let’s gradually increase the fluid speed.
-You can see in fig 6A, the curvature of the fluid particles has increased and forms a kind of spiral.
-This concept is clearer when you track the same fluid particle for different disc speeds (Fig:6B).
+You can see in fig 6a, the curvature of the fluid particles has increased and forms a kind of spiral.
+This concept is clearer when you track the same fluid particle for different disc speeds (refer Fig 6b).
 The greater the disc speed, the more the particle moves away from the center.

 The fluid flow’s spiral shape is in fact a blessing in disguise.
 The spiral shape increases the contact area between the fluid particles and the disc surface, thus increasing the viscous force production on the disc.
 This effect also means that the faster the turbine rotates, the more energy it will extract from the fluid.
 In other words, the Tesla turbine exhibits high efficiency during high-speed operations.